 - Write up the notes of the meeting.

 - Send a copy of the notes of the meeting to the employee.
-Ask them to sign the notes as an accurate reflection of what was discussed at the meeting.
+The employee must sign the notes to confirm the content was discussed in the meeting.

 - File a copy of the notes on the employee’s file.

 To maintain good practice in return to work interviews, you must: